syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

   }
 });
 {% endhighlight %}
+{% endtabs %}

-### Group by ignoring case sensitivity
+### Grouping by Ignoring Case Sensitivity

-Grouping the items by ignoring the case sensitive by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) property in the [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html).
-While returning the `KeySelector`, convert the required property name in the data model which is to group either as Upper or Lower case as per the requirement.
-The items will be grouped based on the `KeySelector` with the case sensitive which has been returned in it.
+Grouping the items by ignoring case sensitive by using the [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) property in the [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html).
+While returning the `KeySelector`, convert the required property name in the data model to group either as Upper or Lower case.
+The items will be grouped based on the `KeySelector` with returned case sensitive.

-To grouping the items based on case sensitivity (i.e) value of the property name can be grouped in uppercase or lowercase, follow the code example.
+{% tabs %}
 {% highlight c# %}
 listView.DataSource.GroupDescriptors.Add(new GroupDescriptor()
 {